TS: Windows 7, Configuring

 What should you do?

 You have a computer that runs Windows 7.
-Your company has a corporate intranet Web site.
-You open Windows Internet Explorer as shown in the exhibit.
-(Click the Exhibit button.)
+You open the Disk Management snap-in as shown in the exhibit.
+(Click the Exhibit button.)?

-You need to ensure that you can access Web pages on both the Internet and the intranet.
+You need to ensure that you can create a new partition on Disk 0.
 What should you do?

 Answer: A Explanation: